ros2-gbp/proxsuite-release/doc/3-ProxQP_solve.md

 If if you don't want to pass through [ProxQP API](2-ProxQP_api.md), it is also possible to use one single solve function.
 We will show how to do so with examples.

 You just need to call a "solve" function with in entry the model of the convex QP you want to solve.
 We show you below examples in C++ and python for ProxQP sparse and dense backends.
 Note that the sparse and dense solvers take respectivaly entries in sparse and dense formats.
+Note finally that the dense backend benefits from a feature enabling it to handle more efficiently box inequality constraints.
+We provide an example below as well of how using it (you can find more details about it in [ProxQP API](2-ProxQP_api.md)).

 <table class="manual">
   <tr>